-Visible Trade, yes, but what about invisible trade, for example financial services or tourism.
-The service sector is about 75% of UK GDP, financial services is 32%.
+Visible Trade, yes, but what about invisible trade, for example, financial services or tourism.
+The service sector is about 75% of UK GDP, financial services are 32%.

 Value, values are roughly in line with volumes, the majority is with Europe.

 Shipping Industry, the industry is often touted as the third largest sector in the export economy but how much of this is shipping insurance and chartering?